brandonwang001/BigData/ConsistencyProtocol/Raft_Reading_Notes.md

 > Elections are an example of how understandability guided our choice between design alternatives.
 Initially we planned to use a ranking system: each candidate was assigned a unique rank, which was used to select between competing candidates.
 If a candidate discovered another candidate with higher rank, it would return to follower state so that the higher ranking candidate could more eas- ily win the next election.
 We found that this approach created subtle issues around availability (a lower-ranked server might need to time out and become a candidate again if a higher-ranked server fails, but if it does so too soon, it can reset progress towards electing a leader).
 We made adjustments to the algorithm several times, but after each adjustment new corner cases appeared.
 Eventually we concluded that the randomized retry approach is more obvious and understandable.
 > > #### NOTES:
 > > 1. 作者提出的随机选主法是经过多次迭代和探索得出一个直观且易于理解的方案。

+> Once a leader has been elected, it begins servicing client requests.
+Each client request contains a command to be executed by the replicated state machines.
+The leader appends the command to its log as a new entry, then is- sues AppendEntries RPCs in parallel to each of the other servers to replicate the entry.
+When the entry has been safely replicated (as described below), the leader applies the entry to its state machine and returns the result of that execution to the client.
+If followers crash or run slowly, or if network packets are lost, the leader retries Append- Entries RPCs indefinitely (even after it has responded to the client) until all followers eventually store all log en- tries.
+> > #### NOTES:
+> > 1.